 This step is simple, though, because we’ve already written the text we’re going to include.
 Simply copy and paste it, and enter any links or formatting you want to include.
 Bear in mind that the DMs Guild rules forbid you from linking off-site, so you can only link to other products here.
 That’s why I don’t link to Loot The Room on my listings.

 The really fiddly part comes when you want to include images in your listing.
+[This is actually less fiddly now, because as on 2020 DMs Guild allows you to upload images.
+I’m letting this paragraph stand for posterity, though.]
 You’re going to have to host them yourself, since you can’t directly upload image files other than the cover image of each product.
 I generally host the images myself on Loot The Room, but I’m fairly confident you could use a service like Imgur to do this.
 The main concern is to choose an image host that you can trust to stay up.
 You don’t want to have to go back into your listings to update the images if they suddenly disappear from the internet.

 Just below the Styles and Paragraphs dropdown menus there’s a square icon with a cactus or a tree or something on it.
 That’s what you’re going to use to insert images.
 It’s going to give you this dialogue box: